saeedmaldosary/spring-boot-CRUD-started/README.md

 ## Configuration
 The application can be configured by modifying the application.properties file located in the src/main/resources directory.
 You can set the following properties:

-- spring.datasource.url: the JDBC URL of the database
+- `spring.datasource.url`: the JDBC URL of the database
-- spring.datasource.username: the username for the database
+- `spring.datasource.username`: the username for the database
-- spring.datasource.password: the password for the database
+- `spring.datasource.password`: the password for the database
-- spring.jpa.hibernate.ddl-auto: the type of database initialization.
-Set to create-drop to drop and recreate the database on each application run, or update to update the database schema if necessary.
+- `spring.jpa.hibernate.ddl-auto`: the type of database initialization.
+Set to `create-drop` to drop and recreate the database on each application run, or `update` to update the database schema if necessary.

 ## Deployment
 To deploy the application, you can build a jar file by running mvn clean package.
 The jar file will be located in the target directory and can be run using the java -jar command.